DataDog/integrations-extras/artie/README.md

 ### Configuration

-The integration will automatically send metrics to Datadog; no further configuration is needed.
+The integration automatically sends metrics to Datadog; no further configuration is needed.

 ### Validation